Skip to main content

 GSU: Higher Education Entrance Qualification for Persons with Foreign Education

-We can grant recognition of foreign postgraduate studies as long as they are a part of the system of academic higher education in the country of origin.
+We can grant recognition of foreign postgraduate studies if they are part of the system of academic higher education in the country of origin.

-We can recognise a foreign qualification achieved through distance learning/internet-based education, provided that:
+We can recognize a foreign qualification obtained through distance learning/internet-based education, provided that:

-• it is awarded by an accredited/recognised institution of higher education.
+• it is awarded by an accredited/recognized institution of higher education

 • it is subject to satisfactory quality assurance.

-Transnational education is a type of education where the student spends large parts of the stipulated study time in a country other than that which awards the degree.
-The Directorate for Higher Education and Skills can recognize this type of education when the institution awarding the degree is an accredited or officially recognised institution of higher education, and the transnational education is subject to satisfactory quality assurance, cf. Code of good practice in the provision of transnational education, UNESCO/European Council 2001.
+Transnational education is a type of education where the student spends large parts of his or her period of study in a country other than that which awards the degree.
+The Directorate for Higher Education and Skills can recognize this type of education when the institution awarding the degree is an accredited or officially recognized institution of higher education, and the transnational education is subject to satisfactory quality assurance, cf. Code of good practice in the provision of transnational education, UNESCO/European Council 2001.

-7.4 Special cooperation agreements between recognised and non-recognised institutions
+4. Special cooperation agreements between recognized and non-recognized institutions

-We can determine specific guidelines for evaluation of education given by special cooperation agreements between accredited or officially recognised and non-recognised educational institutions, cf. criterion 1.2.
+We can determine specific guidelines for evaluation of education given by special cooperation agreements between accredited or officially recognized and non-recognized educational institutions.

 Legal Basis